MrPixelized/passh-agent/README.md

 This setup will be the default if you generated your keys some time ago, but more recently generated keys by default use a proprietary private key format.
 You'll have to convert the private key to PEM RSA.
+To convert the new openssh format private key to PEM, you can use the command ``` ssh-keygen -f [path to your key] -m pem -p ```.
+Make sure to set an empty password for the key.
+The conversion will be done in-place.

  - To add a new key to the agent, it needs to be restarted.

 ## Implementation